mixxxdj/manual/source/chapters/library.rst

 |ic_lib_history| The history section automatically keeps a list of tracks you
 play in your DJ sets.
 This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
 Every time you start Mixxx, a new history section is created.
-If you don't play a track during the current session, it will be discarded.
+If you don't play any tracks during the session, it will be discarded.

 |ic_lib_history_current| This icon indicates the current session.

-Click on the *History* icon in the sidebar to switch to the :guilabel:`History` view, then right-click on a sessions name to access the different features:

 .. versionadded:: 2.0
-   :guilabel:`Create new history playlist` context menu option.
+* :guilabel:`Create new history playlist` context menu option.
-   :guilabel:`Export playlist` context menu option remember the last selected playlist directory.
+* :guilabel:`Export playlist` context menu option remember the last selected playlist directory.

+Click on the *History* icon in the sidebar to switch to the :guilabel:`History` view, then right-click on a session's name/date to access the different features:

 * **Add to Auto DJ**: Adds the content of the session to the :ref:`Auto DJ <djing-auto-dj>` queue for automatic mixing.
-* **Rename**: Rename a session, default is the calendar date (YYYY-MM-DD).
+* **Rename**: Rename a session.
+The default is the calendar date (YYYY-MM-DD).
-* **Remove**: Remove a previous session, but not the locked sessions or even the current session.
+* **Remove**: Remove a previous (unlocked) session.
+(You cannot remove the current session.)
-* **Lock**: Protect a previous session against accidental merge and deletion.
+* **Lock**: Protect a previous session against accidental merge or deletion.
+An
-  An icon indicates a locked session.
+  |ic_lib_locked| icon indicates a locked session.
-* **Create new history playlist**: Split off the current history session, and add a new session without having to restart Mixxx.
+* **Create new history playlist**: Split off the current history session and add a new session without having to restart Mixxx.
 The current history must contain at least one track for this option to be available.
-* **Join with previous**: Join the current history session with a previous one.
+* **Join with previous**: Append the selected history session to the end of the previous one.
-* **Export playlist**: Export a session in various file formats, ideal for processing the data in other applications.
+* **Export playlist**: Export a session in various file formats.
+This allows you to use the data in other applications.

 .. _library-analyze: